 In Staying with the Trouble, Donna Haraway insists that

 “[i]t matters what matters we use to think other matters with; it matters what stories we tell to tell other stories with; it matters what knots knot knots, what thoughts think thoughts, what descriptions describe descriptions, what ties tie ties.
-It matters what stories make worlds, what worlds make stories” (Haraway 12).
+It matters what stories make worlds, what worlds make stories” ( 12).

 Folktales, as Johann Gottfried Herder had already underlined in the eighteenth-century, are like philosophy in that both are modes of accessing knowledge through the arousal of “astonishment, curiosity, wonder—Staunen, Neugierde, Verwunderun” (Weissberg 23).
 Part of a radical, utopian praxis that can take binaries of self and other, powerless and powerful, nature and civilization, and then perform inversions and subversions, fairy tales make it possible to conceive entire worlds of contestation (Zipes, Fairy Tales) and thus play a “potent formative social and political role” (Teverson, qtd. in Bacchilega 9).
 The Nordic fairy and folk tales about nature beings, including fairies, trolls, wild women, and changelings that Abbasi “weave[s]… into the cellular fabric of the film” (Mazaj) are important intertexts because they lead directly to “where the wild things always were” (Henneghan 104).